 17. North Shore’s Pride Parade and Festival in June draws huge crowds of all ages for a fun day filled with live music, a dedicated kids zone, and more.

 18. Salem is steeped in history, so it’s no surprise that it’s home to America’s oldest candy business, Ye Olde Pepper Candy Companie.
-Stop by to stock up on their famous Gibralters.
+Stop by to stock up on their famous Gibralters, the first candy sold in America.

 19. If you have little buccaneers, be sure to visit the New England Pirate Museum where you can explore caves for hidden treasures.

 20. You could spend a whole day just exploring the Salem Maritime National Historic Site.
 First, stop at the U.S. Custom House (where famous author Nathaniel Hawthorne once worked).
-Then visit the reproduction tall ship the Friendship of Salem, and walk out on Derby Wharf to the Light Station.
+Walk on the tall ship the Friendship of Salem, and on dry days walk further to the Light Station.

 21. While exploring the wharf, take a break from a meal at the waterfront restaurant, Finz.
-This classy eatery will please everyone's palates with a mix of fresh seafood and more basic fare on its children’s menu.
+This dockside eatery will please everyone's palates with a mix of fresh seafood and a children’s menu.

 23. Salem is a busy little city, but it’s also home to a beautiful 129-acre nature area called the Salem Woods.
 Head there to hike, look for wildlife, and get a break from the hustle and bustle of downtown.